crystallabs/crysterm/documentation/positioning.md

 For each side, it is calculated as a sum of border width (always 0 or 1) and padding (can be any number of cells).

-Important: these "i" methods do not return a *position* but rather *amount* of decoration on respective side within the box.
+Important: these "i" methods do not return *position* but rather *amount* of decoration on respective side within the box.

 - iwidth
 - iheight

-These two likewise do not return the inner dimensions available for content but, similarly to the other "i" methods, they return the sums of (left and right) or (top and bottom) decoration.
+These two likewise do not return the inner dimensions available for content but, similarly to the other "i" methods, they return the sums of left and right (or top and bottom) decoration.

 In other words, a widget with border and 2 cells of padding at top and 3 cells of